Alexk1704/McByte/README.md

 Output will be located in: <i>McByte/YOLOX_outputs/yolox_x_mix_det/track_vis/date_time_stamp</i>.
 Folder with processed frames and a log file (see the section below) will be created.
 Text output file (tracking records per frame in MOT format) will be created outside the folder.

-More arguments:
+**More arguments:**
 - <i>--vis_type</i> - visualization type, it enables saving separately: frames with masks and tracklets, frames with detections and frames with tracklets before Kalman filter update.
 Skipping the visualization, while keeing the text (records) output is also possible.
 Recognized values: <i>full</i>, <i>basic</i>, <i>no_vis</i>.
 Default: <i>full</i>.
 - <i>--start_frame_no</i> - number of the first starting frame (assuming that your frames are ordered).
 E.g., if you want to start tracking from the middle of the sequence rather than from the beginning.
 Default: 1.
 - <i>-f</i> | <i>--exp_file</i> - the name of the YOLOX experiment (architecture and parameters) file.
 Although several ones are possible, we recommend staying with the default: <i>exps/example/mot/yolox_x_mix_det.py</i>.
 - <i>-c</i> | <i>--ckpt</i> - the name of the object detector pretrained weights file (the checkpoint).
 It must match the architecture from the experiment file above (e.g. YOLOX X).
 Default: <i>pretrained/yolox_x_sports_mix.pth.tar</i>.

-<u>Additional note</u>: The YOLOX object detector model pretrained on [SportsMOT](https://github.com/MCG-NJU/SportsMOT) as provided by the dataset authors (used as default setting above) behaves very well on the considered sport settings - soccer, basketball, volleyball 🔥
+**Additional note**: The YOLOX object detector model pretrained on [SportsMOT](https://github.com/MCG-NJU/SportsMOT) as provided by the dataset authors (used as default setting above) behaves very well on the considered sport settings - soccer, basketball, volleyball 🔥

 For a complete list of arguments, run:
 ```